Searching in Business.Idaho.Gov [clear]

 - Storage Space - If you allow people to store their RV, boat, trailer or another item on your property and you charge a fee, you are a business and must register with the Idaho Secretary of State and collect appropriate taxes.

-Employees: Your city or county regulates the number of employees a home business can have and the number of vehicles that can be parked at the home or on a public street.
+Employees: Your city or county regulates the number of employees a home business can have and the number of vehicles they can park at the home or on a public street.
 State and federal employment-related posters must be displayed.
 You must also have workers compensation insurance, pay unemployment insurance taxes, establish a tax withholding account and comply with OSHA safety regulations.
 For more information on having employees, visit the Employer Issues section of this website.

 Signage: Most communities regulate the size and type of signage allowed, if any, in a residential area.
 Contact your city clerk’s office for local requirements.